thurn/dungeonstrike/notes/skeleton.md

 - AA: Sleep Glyph [wraith]
 Enemy creatures within range of this glyph must succeed at a Min/15 check save or fall asleep.

-- BB: Heal II [sentinel]
+- BB: Summon Monster III [sentinel]
-Heal 10 damage.
+Summon a level 7-9 monster.

 - CC: Forecast [neutral]
 Look at the top 3 cards of your deck.
 Put one in your hand and shuffle the others back.